Advertisement

 Kehlani

-While R&B singer Kehlani has long since been a publicly queer figure, the singer only recently discussed their preferred pronouns.
+While R&B singer Kehlani has been a publicly queer figure since 2018, they discussed their pronouns later.
 After changing their pronouns on social media to she/they, Kehlani told Byrdie“I don’t mind when people say ‘she’ at all, but something feels really affirming when people say ‘they’.”

 Kehlani.
 (Credit: Getty)